appleboy/graceful/README.md

 }
 ```

-You can also add shutdowbn jobs.
+You can also add shutdown jobs.

 ```go
 package main